pivlab/manubot-ai-editor-evals/README.md

 # Prompt evaluations for the Manubot AI Editor

+The Manubot AI Editor is a tool for [Manubot](https://manubot.org) that uses AI to help authors revise their manuscripts.
-This repository contains code and frameworks used to evaluate a set of prompts used by the Manubot AI Editor to revise scientific manuscripts.
+This repository contains code used to evaluate the effectiveness of the prompts (instructions to the AI) used in the tool.

 Under-the-hood, it uses: